AdrienChampion/smts/README.md

 Features:
 * Smts is parallel thanks to the Akka library.
 * Users send messages corresponding to SMT-LIB 2 commands.
 * Smts supports Z3, CVC4 and MathSat5.
+Examples are provided in
+  src/test/scala/Actors.scala.
+* dReal: support for the dReal solver.
+DReal HAS NO INTERACTIVE MODE and only supports checksats.
+After your CheckSat message, you should send an ExitSolver message to get the answer back.
+The solver then restarts and a new job can be sent.
+See src/test/scala/DReal.scala to see how to use it.
 * No data structure imposed: users instantiate smts on their expression structure, to avoid useless translations.
 * Free restarts: an smts instance can maintain two underlying solver,